AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Individual_Elements.md

 * `"progress"` to configure [progress bars](Project_Chart#progress_bars)
 * `"connector"` to configure [connectors](Project_Chart#connectors)

-Combine them with fields corresponding to the methods of elements, for example `fill` and `stroke`:
+Combine them with fields corresponding to the methods of elements – for example, with `fill` and `stroke`:

 ```
 // create data